 Joy of Teaching Sashiko

-Some people have dreams and goals when they’re young, and some can make them come true.
+Some people have clear dreams and goals from a young age—and some are able to make them come true.

 That wasn’t the case for me.